MikeDigitize/lazy/README.md

     super(selector);
     // modify the images property to add custom data this.images = this.images.map(function(lazyImage) {
-      // return each lazy element's data object with additional data });
+      // return each lazy element's data object with additional data if required });
   }
 }